 In today's weather we are expecting a mostly cloudy day.
 A few showers will be becoming frequent in the evening with a northeasterly strengthening during the afternoon.

-It's a two-clothing layer day today with a high of 16 and an overnight low of 20 degrees.
+It's a one-clothing later day today with a predicted high of 23 and an overnight low of 20 degrees.
 Humidity is 77 per cent.

 High tide is at 8.10am and low tide at 2.10pm.
 Sea temperature is 20 degrees.
 Sunset is at 8.34pm.